What to Expect After the Loss of a Loved One

 At Sharp, we are here to help with your grief and loss in any way you need it.
-We offer compassionate, effective bereavement services, including counseling and support groups.
+We offer compassionate, effective bereavement services, including counseling, support groups and a newsletter.
 These services are free of charge and are available to families for up to 13 months after a loved one has passed, although participation in support groups can extend beyond this time frame.

 View doctors specializing in primary care in San Diego.

 "I believe in providing personalized care that patients can't find anywhere else in San Diego."

 "I work with my patients to help them achieve the best current and future health possible."

 "The most important aspect in a physician-patient relationship is the trust and confidence that develop."

 "Patients can feel confident that their questions will be answered and that I am a trusted partner in their health care."